Best Adjustable Dumbbells UK 2026

 Complete beginner (never lifted): Start with 10-15kg per hand max.
 The York set (10kg) or PROIRON (20kg) covers your first few months.
 Focus on learning form, not chasing heavy weights.

 Some gym experience: You'll want 20-30kg per hand within 6 months.
-MuscleSquad (27.5kg) or Bowflex (24kg) will last you a while.
+MuscleSquad (27.5kg) will last you a while.
 The PowerBlock (41kg expandable) means you won't outgrow them.

 Experienced lifter: Go PowerBlock or NUObell.
 You already know what weights you need for each exercise, and you'll appreciate the heavier max loads.